-Q: What classes/units are you currently enrolled in?
+Q: What classes/units did you enrol in?

-Not yet, however I consider myself the founding member of the Motorbike Appreciation Club with the INCULS groundskeeper and Pak Bowo (my favourite lecturer).
+No, however I consider myself the founding member of the Motorbike Appreciation Club with the INCULS groundskeeper and Pak Bowo (my favourite lecturer).

 Q: How will your proficiency in Indonesian Language gained through the Flexible Language Immersion Program influence your future career or study?